|

 that a genetic bias in the Notch signaling pathway may play a role in

+executing the differentiation ratios of retinal cell types.
 Variation in the ganglion cell number could result from differences in

 the proliferation kinetics of progenitors that give rise to ganglion cells.